-Hail Trump?
-White nationalists already losing faith in President-elect
+How white nationalists are losing faith in Trump

 "I have described it as the morning-after period.
 We got euphoric and a little drunk on success," Spencer, director of the white nationalist think tank National Policy Institute, told CNN.
 "I am getting worried that he won't work on really big important issues like immigration -- that he'll get caught up on little things like making fun of people on Twitter."

-Some others in the alt-right are starting to wonder if Donald Trump is really their guy.
+Some others in the alt-right are starting to wonder if Trump is really their guy.
 They've become increasingly critical of his Cabinet picks, and the fact that he's admitted that Russia did in fact engage in hacking leading up to the election.

 Last month, Spencer even tweeted, "The #AltRight was aligned with the Trump cheerleaders for 2016.
 That period is over."